 You cannot become a citizen if you are serving a conditional sentence, are in prison, are charged with or have been convicted of an indictable offence or a Citizenship Act offence, are under a removal order, are the subject of a CSIS investigation, or have had citizenship revoked in the past 10 years.

-• Content based on Discover Canada study guide (available free online)
+- Content is based only on the Discover Canada study guide (free on canada.ca)

 Study tip: Focus on Chapter 7 (Rights and Responsibilities), Chapter 8 (Canadian History), and Chapter 10 (Government and Institutions) of Discover Canada.
 These topics make up the majority of test questions.